 - Accept yourself.
 We are all beautiful in our own ways.
 Those who believe they are beautiful will be, and those who don’t, won’t.
 If you allow yourself to love your new look, you will be happy.
 If you tell yourself how much you hate it, you will be miserable.
 It is simple.
 Not necessarily easy, but simple, yes.

 - Take care of yourself and find balance.
-You have to give your mind positive thoughts.
+Give your mind positive thoughts.
 You have to give your body nutrients, exercise, and water.
 You have to nurture your soul.
 When we lead balanced lives it is easier to be happy and fulfilled.
 So take care of yourself and find the balance.

-Hang in there things do and will get better!
+Hang in there because things do and will get better!